cancerberoSgx/perplexed-wars/README.md

 TODO

-tsc && browserify -p tsify dist/src/index.js -o dist/bundle.js
+* spells like meteors in kingdom rush

-* revert changes in tslint.json and tsconfig.json - for warnings and validation - no unused variables, etc
+* revert changes in tslint.json and tsconfig.json - for warnings and validation - no unused variables, etc so we validate those lints / errors / warnings